 Free Basic Payment Account scheme for people in a situation of vulnerability or at risk of financial exclusion.

-Unicaja Banco cannot require payment of an account maintenance fee where all the Basic Payment Account's holders are in a special situation of vulnerability or at risk of financial exclusion, can duly prove said situations and Unicaja Banco acknowledges such situations according to the provisions set forth in Royal Decree 164/2019 of 22 March establishing a free basic payment account scheme to benefit people in a situation of vulnerability or at risk of financial exclusion.
+Unicaja cannot require payment of an account maintenance fee where all the Basic Payment Account's holders are in a special situation of vulnerability or at risk of financial exclusion, can duly prove said situations and Unicaja acknowledges such situations according to the provisions set forth in Royal Decree 164/2019 of 22 March establishing a free basic payment account scheme to benefit people in a situation of vulnerability or at risk of financial exclusion.
 This free scheme shall be subject to periodic reviews pursuant to said legislation.

 In this regard, all the holders must meet the following requirements during the entire time they intend to benefit from the free scheme: